ChromEvoRamanlab/ChromEvoRamanlab.github.io/_pages/philosophy.md

 **Inquiry-based learning.** encouraging students to design experiments or ideas by posing questions rather than instructing.
 We are genuinely excited to hear all ideas!

 **Teamwork.** We believe everyone can learn from each other no matter their career stage.
-We value everyones experiences and contributions to discussions and collaborative projects, while ensuring that the load of the work is evenly shared.
+We value everyone's experiences and contributions to discussions and collaborative projects, while ensuring that the load of the work is evenly shared.

-**The power of "I don't know."** We encourage and model being explicit about what we dont know.
+**The power of "I don't know."** We encourage and model being explicit about what we don't know.
 The unknowns motivate curiosity and can help us find new and interesting answers!

 ## Current Courses